Sending us a zip of your AppData folder

-Zip up database to send to us; or for backup purposes!
+To Zip up your TTP database to send to us:

 1. Stop TTP (from system tray) to ensure not running in background